-Auxmoney is the easiest place to get a loan, the process is simple and doesn’t involve much paperwork.
+Auxmoney is the most accessible place to get a loan; the process is simple and doesn’t involve much paperwork.

 Compare loans and mortgages in Germany

 To estimate your monthly payment and pick the right loan provider, use calculators like Smava and Tarifcheck.
 They give you an overview of the best loan deals, monthly installments, interest rates, and more.
-Platform Loanlink24 compares the best mortgages in Germany.
+Platform Loanlink24 compares the best mortgages and with Interhyp you can get financing for your new home in Germany.